kdberends/coral/README.rst

-*coral* is a Python package for efficient uncertainty analysis of model output.
+*coral* is a Python package for efficient uncertainty analysis of model output, built on top of the excellent PyMC3_.
 The efficiency comes from leveraging a second model, whose output is correlated with the model you are interested in.
 This may sound like a lot of work, but it can lead to significantly faster uncertainty quantification.
 And for some applications (like effect studies), it does not actually require any extra modelling work.

 Example usage: